rsmuc/health_monitoring_plugins/doc/check_snmp_lband/README.md

 # check_snmp_lband.py
 ---

-This plugin checks the health of Teledyn Paradise Datacom Sattelite Modem.
+This plugin checks the  status of the CROSS TECHNOLOGIES redundancy controller 2082-141.

+Implemented against MIB 2082-141.mib

 ### Options
 ```